Merkoba/Meltdown/README.md

 Tabs can be moved left/right by dragging them.
 Multiple tabs can be selected by shift clicking them.
 This allows you to move or close more tabs at the same time.

+Tabs can be closed by middle clicking them.
+Empty tabs won't require a confirmation.
+The need for confirmations can also be configured through arguments.

 ---

 ## Find <a name="find"></a>